Linear models of strip-type roughness: Methodology

-where $DC = S_h / \Lambda$ is the duty cycle of the roughness modulation.
-Because the difference in roughness between the two strips defined by $k_s^{(1)}(x_3)$ is unitary, the parameter $\epsilon$ in equation \eqref{eq:hs} controls the actual difference in roughness between the two strips.
-This definition, rather than specifying the roughness of the two strips, or considering roughness strips separated by smooth regions \citep{wangsawijaya2020}, is motivated by the fact that we consider in {the present analysis} the asymptotic limit when $\epsilon$ tends to zero, so that linearised equations governing the response of the turbulent shear flow developing over a rough surface to a small spanwise variation of the roughness properties can be obtained.
+Because the difference in roughness between the two strips defined by $k_s^{(1)}(x_3)$ is unitary, the parameter $\epsilon$ in equation \eqref{eq:hs} controls the actual difference in roughness between the two strips, {although it is not related to the physical structure of the roughness.} This definition {is preferred over specifying the roughness of the two strips, or considering roughness strips separated by smooth regions \citep{wangsawijaya2020}.
+This choice is} motivated by the fact that we consider in {the present analysis} the asymptotic limit when $\epsilon$ tends to zero, so that linearised equations governing the response of the turbulent shear flow developing over a rough surface to a small spanwise variation of the roughness properties can be obtained.